 Second-Degree Burns: Second-degree burns extends beyond the first layers of the skin.
 It involves the first two layers of the skin.
 This type of burn causes the skin to blister and become extremely red and sore.
 It can also result in the loss of some skin.

 Put the affected skin under cool water for 10 to 15 minutes.
 Don’t try to break the blisters.
 Raise the affected part.
 Ensure you see a trained health professional.

 Third-Degree Burns: A third-degree burn extends to every layer of the skin.
 This type of burn affects the body tissue.
 The common signs shown by third-degree burns include loss of skin, no pain in the affected region (this is due to the extensive nerve damage), leathery and charred skin.

 Treatment for third degree burns:

 Cover the burn with clean clothes or sterile gauze and elevate the burn site.
 Seek immediate medical attention for third-degree burns.

 Contact an Oilfield injury Attorney in Texas Today

 If you or a loved one have been burned after an oilfield explosion in Texas, you may be legally entitled to damages for your injuries.
 Contact our oilfield lawyers in Texas who are experienced in handling fire and burn injuries from an oilfield accident in Texas.
-With our Corpus Christi injury lawyers in your corner, you will get targeted and specialized help.
-While no amount of money can take away the burn injuries you suffered, our Corpus Christi oilfield injury lawyers can help you obtain financial compensation that will help relieve some burdens you face.
-Speak to a personal injury attorney in Corpus Christi, Texas today at The Patel Firm PLLC’s to find out how we can help you after an oilfield accident injury in Texas.
+With our Austin injury lawyers in your corner, you will get targeted and specialized help.
+While no amount of money can take away the burn injuries you suffered, our Austin oilfield injury lawyers can help you obtain financial compensation that will help relieve some burdens you face.
+Speak to a personal injury attorney in Austin, Texas today at The Patel Firm PLLC’s to find out how we can help you after an oilfield accident injury in Texas.

 *This blog is for informational purposes only and is not intended to, and should not be construed as legal advice.